Dullage/MarkdownToPublicLink/readme.md

 *Note: If not already signed in you will be asked for the admin password.*

 ## Markdown Support
-This app uses the [markdown2](https://github.com/trentm/python-markdown2) python package which was written to closely match the behaviour of [the original Perl implementation](https://daringfireball.net/projects/markdown/) and so the sytax support documented there should be supported.
+This app uses the [markdown2](https://github.com/trentm/python-markdown2) python package which was written to closely match the behaviour of [the original Perl implementation](https://daringfireball.net/projects/markdown/) and so the syntax support documented there should be supported.
 Additionally the following "extras" have been enabled:

 **fenced-code-blocks** - Allows a code block to not have to be indented by fencing it with '```' on a line before and after.
 Based on [GitHub Flavoured Markdown](http://github.github.com/github-flavored-markdown/) with support for syntax highlighting.